 Finally, to myself!
 I kept on this journey despite the moments of breaking down and losses.
 I fought for this, and thankfully, God upheld me!

 While I tried my best to include all the names I could remember because it takes a village to raise one person, and that’s my story!
+Thank you, guys, for being part of my MBBS story and for cheering me along the way.

 The third part of this series will be after my graduation by God’s grace, so subscribe below and stay tuned to the blog for more!